flutter/engine/shell/platform/fuchsia/flutter/integration_flutter_tests/embedder/README.md

 $ fx serve
 ```

-From the flutter engine `src` directory, rRun the following script to launch the
+From the flutter engine `src` directory, run the following script to launch the
 `engine` package server, to serve the flutter runner and test components.

 ```shell